Volkswagen Tiguan review

 As a result, the Tiguan is longer and wider than the old version, but also lower, which makes it more practical.
 The boot is 520 litres but you can slide the rear seats forward to increase space to 615 litres if you need to carry more luggage.

 There’s a whole range of engines to choose from, but a massive 95 per cent of sales in the UK will be diesel.
-There’s an entry-level 114bhp 1.6-litre diesel, but the 148bhp and 187bhp 2.0-litre versions will prove the more popular – a powerful 237bhp 2.0-litre bi-turbo diesel is also on the list.
-But if a smooth petrol engine is what you need, a 178bhp 2.0-litre turbo is available, alongside the 1.4 TSI in 123bhp and 148bhp guise.
+There’s an entry-level 114bhp 2.0-litre diesel, but the 148bhp and 187bhp versions will prove the more popular – a powerful 237bhp 2.0-litre bi-turbo diesel is also on the list but not expected to be the volume seller.
+If a smooth petrol engine is what you need, a 178bhp 2.0-litre turbo is available, alongside the 1.4 TSI in 123bhp and 148bhp guise.

 VW is also likely to add a plug-in hybrid version of the Tiguan to the range later in the year, which will have huge appeal to company car drivers thanks to CO2 emissions approaching 50g/km.